This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 17. Ramps or Wild Leeks

 Ramps or wild leeks are an onion relative (Allium tricoccum) that grows wild in deciduous forests east of the Mississippi, emerging every Spring.
-They are a local delicacy that many people forage from the wild.
-How much easier to simply grow your own?
-Leaves and bulbs are both edible.
-Grow in a shady border in moist loam, or naturalize beneath trees.
-Hardy to Zone 4.
+They are a local delicacy that many people forage from the wild, and because of that are becoming threatened.

 18. Scarlet Runner Beans